Profiles from former judges.

 Francesco Bandello is Professor and Chairman of the Department of Ophthalmology at the University Vita-Salute, Milan, Italy.
 He is a member of the Academia Ophthalmologica Internationalis and the vice president of Academia Ophthalmologica Europea.
 He has been a peer reviewer for National Institutes of Health grant applications since 2006.

-Professor Bandello is the associate editor of the European Journal of Ophthalmology and co-editor of Developments in Ophthalmology.
+Professor Bandello is Editor-in-Chief of the European Journal of Ophthalmology and Editor of Developments in Ophthalmology.
 He also serves on the editorial boards of several other ophthalmology journals.

 Professor Bandello's scientific interests include the study of new therapeutic agents for the inhibition of angiogenesis in cases of proliferative diabetic retinopathy and age-related macular degeneration, biomarkers in age-related macular degeneration, and correlation between systemic and ophthalmic vascular diseases.
 He is also interested in medical robotics and bioengineering in the study of the retina.